 General Exceptions:

-The targeted resource/attribute in To parameter does not exist.
+The targeted resource in To parameter does not exist.
 The Receiver responds with an error.

+In case of targeting one or more specific attributes and the target resource exists, if any of the targeted attributes is not defined for the target resource, the Receiver responds with an error.

 The Originator does not have privileges to retrieve information stored in the resource on the Receiver.
 The Receiver responds with an error.